 Finally, power requirements may vary.
 See the User Manual for further information.

-To drive high current loads from the alarm outputs, I recommend using inexpensive relay modules like those shown in Picture 8, available on eBay.
-Simply search eBay for "relay module"
+To drive high current loads from the alarm outputs, or to provide isolation, I recommend using inexpensive relay modules like those shown in Picture 8, available on eBay.
+Simply search eBay for "relay module".
+Preferably power the relay board from a separate supply rather than use the kit's 5V regulated output.

 Picture 8: an inexpensive relay module